 Essays: There are a total of three essays for this course.
 All students must do at least the first essay for this course this semester.
 If you are satisfied with your grade, you have completed this aspect of the course.
 If not satisfied, you may attempt essay two and/or three.
 Each essay will be graded, and the grade averaged with that from essay one.
 Each Part of the course will have two essay options; the student may select one of these.
 Essays should be no less than one (1) full page (New Times Roman, font size 12, Double Spaced), with Top, Bottom, and Side margins not to exceed one inch when printed out.
 Late papers, and those which do not meet minimum length requirements, are not accepted for any reason.
-All papers should be sent to the instructor via Blackboard Messenger (Course Messages) as a WORD Document; do NOT use the essay/assignment submission tool!
+All papers must be sent to the instructor via Blackboard Messenger (Course Messages) as a WORD Document (NO pdf files!); do NOT use the essay/assignment submission tool!
 As the essay topics are often based on one's opinion, the primary grading emphasis will be on proper presentation.
-Refer to the Essay Guidelines Sheet prior to composition and submission of your essays.
+Refer to the Essay

+Guidelines Sheet prior to composition and submission of your essays.
 The Due Dates for each essay are listed below, but you may turn in any essay at any time before its due date.

-Essay #1: Friday, 1/28
+Essay #1: Friday, 6/17

-Essay #2: Friday, 3/4
+Essay #2: Friday, 6/24

-Essay #3: Friday, 4/15
+Essay #3: Friday, 7/1

 Discussions: Each Part of this course has a discussion topic.
 Students are expected to participate in the discussion of the topic provided.
-You are expected to both post an original commentary, plus provide reaction to those comments of others (a minimum of two responses).
+You are expected to both post an original commentary (one full page, if I printed it out), plus provide reaction to those comments of others (a minimum of two responses [1/2 page each]).
 Failure to post or respond will result in a grade of zero (if you post, but do not respond, that will also earn a grade of zero).
 These are "discussions", not merely a simple listing of a few statements.
 Several sentences expressing your agreement with another student's post will be considered Minimal Effort.
 Minimal effort/participation will receive grades of 50%, or at most 75%.
 Grading is obviously subjective, with both quantity (Refer to Discussion Expectations Tab) and quality (respectfulness, appropriateness, spelling, punctuation, etc.) of content being considered, but is based on the following general guidelines: